-Allows you to select the type of network you want to connect to.
-When the "Advanced" (1) button is checked, the screen on the next page will appear.
+Allows you to select the type of networks you want to connect to.
+When the "Advanced" [l] button is checked, the screen on the next page will appear.

-Any Available Network (Access Point Preferred)
+Any Available Network (access point preferred)

 When this option is selected, the Card will attempt to connect to any available network in the area.
-Wireless router or access point networks will be preferred networks over Ad-Hoc networks.
+Access point networks will be preferred over ad-hoc networks.
+Access Point (Infrastructure) networks only mode allows you to connect to the Internet by accessing the wireless router or wireless access point or your network